 Organizations and employers can also use policy tools to promote healthy eating environments for their members or employees.
 They can use vending contracts to ensure that healthy foods are easily available and promoted on site.
 Worksite wellness policies can also promote availability of healthy foods on worksites and support employees’ efforts to eat healthy throughout the workday.

-Check out our Healthy Eating Resources!
+Check out our Healthy Eating Resources in the sidebar!